vesy53/SoftUni/Technologies Fundamentals/14.ListLab/README.md

 ## 1. Remove Negatives and Reverse

 Read a list of integers, remove all negative numbers from it and print the remaining elements in reversed order.
-In case of no elements left in the list, print ìemptyî.
+In case of no elements left in the list, print ‚Äúempty‚Äù.

 #### Examples